 Lauren joined the Center for Career Development and Educational Resource Center as Peer Engagement Coordinator in November 2017.
 In her role, Lauren supervises the Student Ambassador workforce and spreading the word about CCD and ERC resources.
 She holds a Bachelor of Arts in BU’s newly formed major of Cinema and Media Studies, and is so glad to be back on BU’s campus, in the heart of her favorite city.
 In her free time, Lauren likes exploring New England with friends and family, going on nature walks, reading, and watching old movies.

 Martha is an Assistant Director of Counseling & Programs and has been with the Center for Career Development since 1998.
 Although she advises students from all colleges and majors, her affiliation is with communications, media and the arts.
 She enjoys facilitating the process of gaining knowledge about one’s values, skills, interests, and personality strengths and making informed decisions about career direction.
 She earned her undergraduate degree from Northeastern University in criminal justice and obtained a master of education degree with a concentration in counseling from UMass Boston.
 In her spare time, she enjoys spending time with friends, drawing, jogging, and volunteering to help grieving families cope with their loss.

-Samantha is the Internship Coordinator and joined the Center for Career Development in August 2013.
-In her role, she works to develop new internship opportunities for BU students.
-Samantha also helps coordinate the Santander Sophomore Internship Program, serving as a resource for employers with Santander Interns and supporting participating students throughout the program.
+Samantha joined the Center for Career Development in August 2013.
+In her role as an Assistant Director of Career Education, Samantha advises students and facilitates workshops on a variety of career development topics, such as resume writing, networking, interviewing, internships, and more.
 Samantha received her bachelor of arts in psychology from Gettysburg College and her master of education in higher education and student affairs administration from the University of Vermont.
-In her spare time, Samantha enjoys traveling, hanging out with friends and family, and spending time outdoors.
+In her spare time, Samantha enjoys hanging out with family and friends, spending time outdoors, and traveling.